notepad-plus-plus/npp-usermanual/content/docs/views.md

 ## Move / Clone

-The **Move/Clone Current Document** submenu will allow you to affect where the current document is viewed.
+The **Move/Clone Current Document** submenu will allow you to affect where the current document is viewed -- either to allow [editing files side-by-side](../editing/dual-view), or editing in a separate instance of Notepad++ (using a completely separate window).

+### Move / Clone to Other View

 If you **Move to Other View**, the current file will be moved from one View to the other.
 If there is currently only one View visible, this command will make the second View visible -- it may be to the right, below, to the left, or above the original View, depending on where the second view was last placed.
 You can also accomplish this **Move to Other View** by dragging the tab from one View's tab-bar to the other, or right clicking on the tab and choosing the **Move to Other View** from that menu.

 If you **Clone to Other View**, the current file will be visible in both Views at the same time.

-If the current file is currently not modified (so no unsaved changes), you can also either **Move to New Instance** or **Clone to New Instance**, which will move the active file from this instance to a new instance of Notepad++, or make this file open in both the current Notepad++ and a new instance of Notepad++.
-This will work to create a new instance of Notepad++ even if the [**Settings > Preferences > Multi-Instance**](../preferences/#multi-instance) is set to "mono-instance".

 To change the arrangement of the Views, right-click on the dotted bar between the two Views, and **Rotate Right** or **Rotate Left**, which will change the orientation from side-to-side to above-and-below.
 Given the four possible arrangements of "File A" and "File B" in separate views shown below, doing **Rotate Right** will go in the sequence 1→2→3→4→1→..., and **Rotate Left** will go in the sequence 1→4→3→2→1→...
 (The sequence repeats, and will start from whatever state you are currently in.)